sourcefuse/loopback4-authentication/README.md

 lb4 repository
 ```

 Add the verifier function for the strategy.
-You need to create a provider for the same.
+You need to create a provider for the same strategy.
 You can add your application specific business logic for client auth here.
 Here is simple example.

 ```ts
 import {Provider} from '@loopback/context';